-- a.
+a.
 A Highway Agency shall prepare and implement a written Stormwater Pollution Prevention Plan (SPPP) that describes the Highway Agency's stormwater program and serves as the mechanism for the implementation of the Statewide Basic Requirements.
 The SPPP must address stormwater quality issues related to new development, redevelopment and existing development at the Highway Agency's small MS4.
-The SPPP shall be prepared and implemented in accordance with the deadlines specified in Part I, Section H. The SPPP shall include, at a minimum, all of the information and items identified in Attachment A - i.
-The SPPP shall be signed, dated and retained by the authorized representative of the Highway Agency. - b.
+The SPPP shall be prepared and implemented in accordance with the deadlines specified in

+- Part I, Section H. The SPPP shall include, at a minimum, all of the information and items identified in Attachment A. - i.
+The SPPP shall be signed, dated and retained by the Stormwater Program Coordinator of the Highway Agency. - b.
+For any projects or activities which the Highway Agency contracts out to private contractors after the EDPA, the awarded contract must require the contractor to conduct projects or activities in a manner that complies with the Highway Agency's SPPP and this permit's conditions.
+The Highway Agency is responsible for any violations of this permit resulting from a contractor's noncompliance. - c.
 SPPPs may be amended so long as they continue to meet the requirements of this permit.
 Any amended SPPPs shall be signed, dated, implemented, retained, and otherwise treated in the same manner as the original SPPP.
 The Highway Agency shall retain each previous SPPP for a period of at least five years from the date of that previous SPPP.
 This period may be extended by written request of the Department at any time.